zhengnengchen/CLRS/chapter2/exercises2-2.md

 **Worst-case running time**: ![equation](https://latex.codecogs.com/svg.latex?%5Ctheta%28n%29)

 # 2.2-4
+> How can we modify almost any algorithm to have a good best-case running time?

 If only consider the best-case running time, a possible way might be add a hard coded part to check the state of input that if input itself are in the state of output.
 For example, in sorting problems, if the desired output is non-decreasing array and the input is already sorted that way, we can reduce the best-case running time from O(n) to O(1) using hard coded checking part.